 STATEMENT OF HON.
-JOHN BOOZMAN, U.S. SENATOR FROM THE STATE OF ARKANSAS quality and the role of conservation partnerships.
+JOHN BOOZMAN, U.S. SENATOR FROM THE STATE OF ARKANSAS

 Senator BOOZMAN.
-Well, thank you, Madam Chair, and we really do appreciate you calling this hearing to help us better understand the issues involving voluntary efforts by farmers and landowners to promote land and water conservation, with a focus on water
+Well, thank you, Madam Chair, and we really do appreciate you calling this hearing to help us better understand the issues involving voluntary efforts by farmers and landowners to promote land and water conservation, with a focus on water quality and the role of conservation partnerships.
+We appreciate the participation of our witnesses.
+I am especially